MobileEssentials/MSBuilder/README.md

-MSBuilder : Reusable MSBuild Building Blocks
+MSBuilder : Reusable Build Blocks
 ===

 MSBuilder's goal is to provide fine-grained nuget packages that can be installed when only a certain